About the College

 School of Global Languages, Literatures, and Cultures

-The School's purpose is to promote the study and knowledge of languages, literatures, and cultures worldwide.
-Its member departments offer graduate and undergraduate degrees, study abroad programs, student research opportunities, internships, and more.
+The school's purpose is to promote the study and knowledge of languages, literatures, and cultures worldwide.
+Our member departments offer graduate and undergraduate degrees, study abroad programs, student research opportunities, internships, and more.

 Department of History

 History majors acquire skills critical in today's workplace.
 History majors learn how to learn.
-Increasingly, the work world places a premium on this kind of flexibility; most people change jobs frequently, and jobs themselves are transformed rapidly, so that workers need to learn new skills all the time.
+Increasingly, the work world places a premium on this kind of flexibility.
+Most people change jobs frequently, and jobs themselves are transformed rapidly, which means workers need to learn new skills all the time.
 History majors can have a long-term edge in this type of environment because they are taught how to conceptualize an issue, research it, weigh evidence, and make conclusions.

 Jewish Studies Program